ArduPilot/ardupilot_wiki/copter/source/docs/tuning-process-instructions.rst

 3. Release the stick and observe the overshoot as the aircraft levels itself
 4. Gradually increase the stick deflection to 100%

-Halt the tests if the aircraft overshoots level significantly or if the aircraft oscillates, the aircraft may require manual tuning (:ref:`see next section <Manual tuning of Roll and Pitch>`) before autotune can be run.
+Halt the tests if the aircraft overshoots level significantly or if the aircraft oscillates, the aircraft may require manual tuning (:ref:`see next section <ac_rollpitchtuning>`) before autotune can be run.

 Set :ref:`ATC_RATE_FF_ENAB <ATC_RATE_FF_ENAB>` to 1 after the tests are complete.